Lithium polymer battery: Working principle

 Like other lithium-ion cells, LiPos operate based on the intercalation and de-intercalation of lithium ions between a positive and a negative electrode.
 However, instead of a liquid electrolyte, LiPos typically use a gelled or solid polymer-based electrolyte as the conductive medium.
 A microporous polymer separator is used to prevent direct contact between the electrodes, while still allowing lithium-ion transport.

 Components

 A typical cell has four main components: a positive electrode, a negative electrode, a separator, and an electrolyte.
-The separator itself may be a polymer, such as a microporous film of polyethylene (PE) or polypropylene (PP); thus, even when the cell has a liquid electrolyte, it will still contain a "polymer" component.
+The separator itself may be a polymer, such as a microporous film of polyethylene (PE) or polypropylene (PP); thus, even when the cell has a liquid electrolyte, it will still have a polymer component.
 In addition to this, the positive electrode can be further divided into three parts: the lithium-transition-metal-oxide (such as LiCoO_{2} or LiMn_{2}O_{4}), a conductive additive, and a polymer binder of poly(vinylidene fluoride) (PVdF).
 The negative electrode material may have the same three parts, only with carbon replacing the lithium-metal-oxide.
 The main difference between lithium-ion polymer cells and lithium-ion cells is the physical phase of the electrolyte, such that LiPo cells use dry solid, gel-like electrolytes, whereas Li-ion cells use liquid electrolytes.